 Leah set herself a specific goal to become a leading facilitator within the organisation.
 So far, so good.

 Then disaster struck.
 In the first workshop that she was allowed to lead on her own, Leah came up against a difficult and disruptive participant.
 Because of her lack of experience, she did not handle the situation well and nn the feedback forms that participants filled out at the end of the workshop, some of the comments very negative.

 Leah was devastated.
 She felt she had no option but to throw in the towel and go back to teaching.
-Her confidence at the front of the room was shattered.
-Leah decided she did not have what it would take to achieve her goal.
+Her confidence was shattered.
+She decided she did not have what it would take to achieve her goal.

-She had hit a brick wall and fallen in a heap and came to me for coaching to restore her confidence and find a new direction.
+She came to me for coaching to restore her confidence and find a new direction.

 When Leah came to a frame of mind where she could look back on the reason for her failed goal and view it as "a mistake I learned from and don't have to make again", her energy and motivation for her training career returned.

 She reset her goal to be a trainer and it wasn't long before she was on her way again with renewed confidence.
-Leah has now achieved her goal and is a sought after corporate trainer.
+Leah has now achieved her goal to be a sought after corporate trainer.

 This career coaching example demonstrates how a bad experience in a previous job can keep a client from moving forward confidently.
 As a coach, look at what happened and what needs to happen to turn that experience around to a stepping stone rather than a failure that is holding the client back.

-You'll find a whole chapter on turning around failed goals in my book Be Your Own Goals Coach.
+You'll find a whole chapter on helping your clients turning around failed goals in my new book Mastering the Art of Goals Coaching.

 For a long time Jack had a goal to move interstate and work for a company that organised motivational seminars.

 His joy didn't last long though.
-Although well qualified for the job, Jack became totally stressed out with the frantic pace, dealing with his team and coming home anxious and despondent.
-It was affecting his family life.
+Although well qualified for the job, Jack became totally stressed out with the frantic pace and dealing with his team.
+He was coming home anxious and despondent and it was starting to affecting his family life.

 With coaching, I helped Jack get in touch with his core needs and values around health, harmony and peace that needed to be place for him to be happy in his work.

-He discovered that, while he valued personal growth highly, he also had a needed an environment that was healthy, harmonious and peaceful to be happy.
+He discovered that, while he valued and needed personal growth highly, he also had a needed an environment that was healthy, harmonious and peaceful to be happy.
 These were not exactly features of the long, pressure-filled, team leading days of his new job.

 He decided to quit and get a less pressured job and study to be a naturopath.
-His new goal not only reflects his values of personal growth and health but can be achieved in an environment that is compatible with his other values and needs of harmony and peace .
+His new goal not only reflected his values of personal growth and health but honoured his other values and needs of harmony and peace .

 A valuable career coaching lesson is to spend time with your clients get in touch with their core needs (what drives their behaviour) as well as their values.
 It's a vital step in identifying the whole picture of the client and any career issues and what will bring them job and personal satisfaction.

 Sally's ultimate dream job as a truck driver was to drive one of those huge vehicles used in mines and be employed on a fly-in, fly-out basis.
-She had set herself a six month goal to achieve this.
+She had set herself a six month time frame to achieve this.

 She knew what she needed to do to achieve the goal but was having trouble deciding what to do first.
 She was very confused!
-She needed to get a special dump truck licence but this was expensive and she also found it a bit overwhelming.
+The main big step was to obtain a special dump truck licence but this was expensive.
+She also found the process of getting this license a bit overwhelming.

 I worked with Sally to realise she needed to break down the goal to achieve her dream job and get that important licence into smaller manageable steps.
 This involved getting other relevant licenses before she went for the big one and to start setting up contacts and relationships that would get her the job she was after.

-We made the deadline of her goal more realistic given all the steps she had to take.
+We also made the deadline of her goal more realistic.

-We also developed some strategies to help her have more confidence that she didn't have to go with the blokes culture and control those eating and drinking issues.
+I also helped Sally develop some strategies to help her have more confidence so didn't have to go with the blokes culture.

-She also had the confidence not to need to be "one of the blokes" and was eating better and managing her budget.
+Sally also now had the confidence not to feel the need to be "one of the blokes" and was eating better, drinking a lot less and managing her budget.

-The career coaching example here is the importance of working with the client to help them to set a realistic time frame for their goal and break down what needs to happen into small manageable steps.
-Also to help them realise that just because they are working in a particular environement they don't have to adopt other peoples behaviours.
+The career coaching case study here is shows the importance of working with the client to help them to set a realistic time frame for their goal and break down what needs to happen into small manageable steps.
+Also to help them realise that just because they are working in a particular environment they don't have to adopt other peoples behaviours.